LIVING AND STUDYING IN AUSTRALIA

 Brightest Minds to Mentor the Best Brains

-Australian Technical College Western Australia is located in Armadale, at about 30km from Perth Central Business District.
-Perth is the capital and the largest city of Western Australia and the fourth most populous city in Australia, with an estimated population of 1.97 million as of 30 June 2013.
+Australian Technical College Western Australia is located in Perth Central Business District, walking distance from public transport.
+Perth is the capital and the largest city of Western Australia and the fourth most populous city in Australia, with an estimated population of 2.14 million calculated in 2020.

 Perth is part of the South West Land Division of Western Australia, the majority of the metropolitan area of Perth is located on the Swan Coastal Plain, a narrow strip between the Indian Ocean and the Darling Scarp, a low coastal escarpment.

-The first areas settled were on the Swan River, with the city’s central business district and port (Fremantle) both located on its shores.
-Perth is formally divided into a number of local government areas, which themselves consist of a large number of suburbs, extending from Two Rocks in the north to Rockinghamin the south, and east in land to The Lakes.
+Perth is formally divided into a number of local government areas, which themselves consist of a large number of suburbs, extending from Two Rocks in the north to Rockingham in the south, and east inland to The Lakes.

 Australia’s sunniest capital city, Perth enjoys 3000 hours of sunshine a year and locals here enjoy a relaxed outdoors lifestyle.
 This climate simply lures locals and visitors to enjoy the city’s vast range of outdoor activities – from a relaxing picnic in a parkland setting to more energetic pursuits, such as jogging on the beach or wind surfing on the Swan River and the Indian Ocean.
 It is famous for its sunny weather, popular beaches and relaxed lifestyle.
 There are a variety of shops, weekend markets, and pubs and clubs.
 In addition to the excellent ocean foreshore, Perth contains several parks and reserves.
 Its Park offers a variety of sporting opportunities, including football, squash, lawn bowls, tennis and cricket.